evernym/mysql-wallet-storage/README.md

 ### Migrating from SQLite to MySQL

 There is a migration script available for moving from the SQLite wallet storage to MySQL.
-To use the script:
-* Setup a MySQL server with an empty database.
-* Install the libmysqlstorage package.
-* Setup the configuration file `config.yml`
-* Setup a Python 3 environment.
+See the [migration](./migration/) subdirectory.

 ## How to Build